-- 3.51 Telford and Wrekin has a range of historic assets, including; Ironbridge Gorge World Heritage Site, 28 Scheduled Monuments, 2 Historic Parks and Gardens, 7 Conservation Areas and 792 Listed Buildings. - 3.52 While there are no navigable waterways in the borough, a network of disused canals exist, which for the most part have been lost to development.
+- 3.51 Telford and Wrekin has a range of historic assets, including; Ironbridge Gorge World Heritage Site, 29 Scheduled Monuments, 3 Historic Parks and Gardens, 7 Conservation Areas and approximately 800 Listed Buildings.
+There are also over 500 Buildings of Local Interest47. - 3.52 While there are no navigable waterways in the borough, a network of disused canals exist, which for the most part have been lost to development.
 The remaining lengths are protected for recreational use, and the Newport branch of the Shropshire Union Canal has been listed nationally as worthy of long term restoration for leisure use.
-There is also a proposal to restore navigation to the River Severn although for environmental reasons the scheme is contentious. - 3.53 The Buildings at Risk Register47 records five buildings and 8 Scheduled Monuments as being 'at risk' in Telford and Wrekin. - 3.54 Ironbridge Gorge attracts approximately 750,000 visitors a year generating over half of tourist spend within the borough.
+There is also a proposal to restore navigation to the River Severn although for environmental reasons the scheme is contentious. - 3.53 The Buildings at Risk Register48 records five buildings and 8 Scheduled Monuments as being 'at risk' in Telford and Wrekin. - 3.54 Ironbridge Gorge attracts approximately 750,000 visitors a year generating over half of tourist spend within the borough.
 The boundary of the WHS coincides with the Severn Gorge Conservation Area boundary.
 The Conservation Area Management Plan identifies four main issues for the areas of; preservation of the special character of the WHS, access and visitor management, land instability, and management of the rivers and banks. - 3.55 Without a Local Plan in place, development may alter the character of various areas across the borough, and affect the setting of the WHS.
 Without appropriate policy in place, development could result in the loss of local distinctiveness.